rlseaton/superdogpit/README.md

 Click the **"Modpacks"** tab at the top of the launcher window.
 In the modpack list on the left, find the one named **"Attack of the B-Team"** and click it.
 You can then install the modpack using the "Install" button on the bottom-right.

 This takes care of making sure you have all the right mods in all the right places, and manages individual modpack installations for you.
-It really does take a lot of the hassle out of connected to a modded server.
+It really does take a lot of the hassle out of connecting to a modded server.

-From this point forward, connecting to and playing on the Dogpit: Unleashed server works exactly like any other Minecraft experience.
+From this point forward, connecting to and playing on the Dogpit: Unleashed server works just like any other Minecraft experience.

 ## Mooooooooods